andyneeb/ansible-demo-app/README.md

 # ansible-demo-app

-A small colletion of playbooks built to demo Ansible Tower.
+A small collection of playbooks built to demo Ansible Tower.

 #